edxmorgan/diff_uv/README.md

 git clone https://github.com/Eddy-Morgan/Diff_UV.git
 ```

-All hydrodynamic terms implemented in this project have been defined using Fossen's equations
-for hydrodynamics.
-The hydrodynamic terms implemented include:
+All hydrodynamic terms implemented in this project have been defined using Fossen's equations.
+The dynamic terms implemented include:
 - Mass: rigid body inertia and added mass
 - Coriolis: centripetal, coriolis, and added coriolis
 - Damping: linear and quadratic damping